top of page

 Pursuing Financial Aid

 It's important for you to understand some truths.
 First, college is not affordable for almost all students without financial aid.
-Secondly, the actual cost for you, or for you and your family, is determined by formula when you submit a document called the FAFSA (Free Application for Federal Student Aid).
+Secondly, the actual cost for you, or for you and your family, is determined by formula when you submit a document called the FAFSA (Free Application for Federal Student Aid) available on the web at fafsa.gov.
 The application is indeed free to submit, but the aid that it can grant you has a long-lasting impact.
 Finally, you need a workshop in personal finance to understand financial aid, loans, scholarships, work-study, grants, and the requirements of each.

 Focus on the FAFSA.
-Create an account on the FAFSA website by late October and aim to submit your FAFSA by late December of your senior year.
-Incredibly within 3 to 5 days, you will receive a SAR (Student Aid Report) indicating your level of financial aid that should be recognized by all the colleges to which you apply.
+Create an account on the FAFSA website (fafsa.gov) by late October and aim to submit your FAFSA by late December of your senior year.
+(The Department of Education recently related that they are accepting updates as late as March this year) Incredibly within 3 to 5 days, you will receive a SAR (Student Aid Report) indicating your level of financial aid that should be recognized by all the colleges to which you apply.
+(There will be some delay in receiving the SAR this year.)
 Those schools which accept you will follow the acceptance with a financial aid offer in which they split the aid into scholarships, loans, and work-study.
 Now you will need a mentor, advisor, or advocate to help you sort through the costs of sustaining your life as you attend college.

 The FAFSA document is only for US citizens or an eligible noncitizen.
 If you are undocumented or a Dream Act student, you will need another document.
 Email applying@dupontyouth.org.
 Unaccompanied youth do not need to report their parents' financial and other information on the FAFSA.
 But unaccompanied youth experiencing homelessness need special determinations and documents to receive financial aid.
 Email applying@dupontyouth.org.
 All students should attend a FAFSA workshop either at their high school or in their community.